-Have you noticed the length of Google’s featured snippets (those page descriptions that show up on your search results) are now longer?
-Yep!
 Just when you thought you were gaining a handle on all this SEO stuff, Google mixes it up again!
-A few weeks ago, Google decided to end the 160-180 character limit.
-As far as I know, there isn’t a maximum number of characters allowed but some people are suggesting no more than 300 characters.
-Let’s see how longer featured snippets will affect you – both as a user and if you have your own website.
+Let’s see how the change in featured snippets will affect you – both as a user and if you have your own website.

-Longer featured snippets are an Opportunity to Improve SEO
+Longer (or Shorter) featured snippets are an Opportunity to Improve SEO

 If you are customizing the meta description manually, this may be an opportunity for you to increase the length of your description.
 It provides more opportunity to include your keyword or better explain the purpose of your page so your page ranks higher in Google’s search results.